-Step Task Description 4 Set preferences for the portlet.
-Preferences let you define: Which attributes to display.How to display them (their HTML layout).
-For more information, see Section 13.2.2, "Setting Preferences," on page 259.
+Step Task Description 3 Determine where you want to display this relationship.
+Do you want to create a new page for launching the org chart?
+Or, do you want to launch it from the Detail portlet or from another org chart?
+For more information about creating pages and adding portlets to those pages, see Chapter 6, "Page Administration," on page 165.
+4 Set preferences for the portlet.
+Preferences let you define: Which attributes to display.
+How to display them (their HTML layout).
+For more information, see Section 13.2.2, "Setting Preferences," on page 272.
 5 Test.
 Test the relationship definitions and layout.
-6 Set eDirectory TM rights and establish any indexes needed to enhance performance.
-Effective rights .
+6 Set eDirectory [TM] rights and establish any indexes needed to enhance performance.
+Effective rights.
 To display attributes defined by the portlet, users must have Read rights to the attributes.
-Performance enhancement.
+Performance enhancement .
 The performance of the org chart display can be enhanced by adding an eDirectory value index to the relationship's target attribute because the target attribute is used to do the LDAP search.